 Minion: No. What makes your heart soar?
 In grabbing terms?

 The King of Grabs: Glorious symmetry, humour, vivid colours, startling contrast, poetry, space, and atmospherics.
 It depends.
 Older games tend to be cuter, more modern games tend to be darker.
 I love modern retro too.
 Some great grabs going on in modern retro.

 Minion: Do you think Steam is good for the art of grabbing?

 The King of Grabs: Of course!
 Steam has revolutionised grabbing and I’m glad to be a part of it.
 I love seeing other people’s grabs.
 There are some great shots out there.
 Some great galleries.

 The King of Grabs: For a number of reasons.
 To show off some of my grabs collection to the world.
 To create a small database of fully-searchable grabs based on games/companies/systems/years etc. To maybe spark the enthusiasm of someone to go find and play a game.
 To show off some old grabs I’d collected during the course of my past work for the first time.
 To discuss gaming in general.
 Both retro and modern.
 I’ve just bought six new games in the Steam winter sale.

 Minion: Good for you.
 What did you buy?

 The King of Grabs: System Shock Enhanced.
-Sunless Sea.
-Drunken Robot Pornography.
-This War of Mine.
-Crimson Clover.
+Sunless Sea, Drunken Robot Pornography, This War of Mine, and Crimson Clover.